benyoo5222/amazon-connect-starter-kit/README.md

 ## Creating an Amazon Connect Instance (SAM)

 > [!IMPORTANT]
-> Your user should have the `AmazonConnect_FullAccess` to create an Amazon Connect Instance.
+> Your user should have the `AmazonConnect_FullAccess` policy to create an Amazon Connect Instance.

+> [!NOTE]
-_Note: As of 05-25, this CloudFormation Amazon Connect Instance Resource is under preview and can change._
+> As of 05-25, this CloudFormation Amazon Connect Instance Resource is under preview and can change.

+> [!NOTE]
-_Note: The `UseCustomTTSVoices` attribute is only for customers who are on the allowed list.
-Please contact AWS to get access._
+> The `UseCustomTTSVoices` attribute is only for customers who are on the allowed list.
+Please contact AWS to get access.

+> [!NOTE]
+> Creating an Amazon Connect Instance is only supported on AWS; LocalStack does not support it yet.

 Following parameters are used to create an Amazon Connect Instance: